opencharles/charles-search-box/README.md

 The script will render the whole widget in a div with id ``charles-search``.
 If the div is not present on the page, it will create and place it right after the script tag - **you will probably have to write a little CSS to position the widget (the charles-search div) on the page**.

-Here is an example of how the widget works: http://charles.amihaiemil.com (tested on Chrome)
+Here is an example of how the widget works: http://www.amihaiemil.com

 ## Issues